aml7733/aml7733.github.io/_posts/2016-12-20-cli_app_project.markdown

 ## Code
 I started with the Actor class.
 I initially struggled naming it because I knew the list would be populated with writers, producers, directors, etc. in addition to actors, but decided the simplicity was worth my dissatisfaction.
 The attribute accessors were simple enough, I just made one for each of the attributes I needed.
 Name, year, (the day would always be the same), profile_url, occupations, known_for, and bio_intro.
 I initially included a trivia item, but it malfunctioned for lesser-known actors (if nobody listed a trivia fact, the box didn't exist).

 I wanted to initiate the Actor with a name, year, and profile url, and make it push itself into @@all, so I could iterate through @@all and output a string for each.
-Then I'd only need one line: `puts "#{self.name} was born today, #{Scraper.today}, #{self.year}` to make the initial list.
+Then I'd only need one line: `puts "#{self.name} was born today, #{Scraper.today}, #{self.year}"` to make the initial list.

 That meant I needed the initial scrape of the date page to return a hash with attribute keys and string values.
 I'm sure there's something really complicated to scraping (the lessons here on Learn all mention that it's difficult and I shouldn't get frustrated), but I think it's easy enough.
 Once I understood how to use open-uri and Nokogiri to create a searchable and iteratable (? iterable?  feels like there's a word there) document, the css tags made it very simple to find the text I needed.
 The real trouble lied with getting the text to look pretty.